bcaligari/demo-basic-connectivity/listening-tcp-ports.md

 #### closed ports

-There is nothing listening on port 30001. `nmap` gives the 'closed' reason as 'conn-refused'.
-In this case this means that the remote host replied to our TCP SYN with a reset.
+There is nothing listening on port 30001. `nmap` gives the 'closed' reason as 'conn-refused' because the remote host replied to our TCP SYN with a reset.

 ```
 14:10:43.042030 IP 192.168.136.41.57066 > 10.0.0.4.30001: Flags [S], seq 2129400082, win 64240, options [mss 1452,sackOK,TS val 3846332886 ecr 0,nop,wscale 7], length 0